2026 Relocation GuideDenver Pueblo

 $257K–$295K

 Pueblo is 112 miles from Denver — this is NOT a Denver commuter community.
 Colorado Springs (40 min) is the realistic employment center.
-Pueblo appeals to remote workers, retirees, and people who work locally or in the Springs.
+Pueblo appeals to remote workers and those who work locally or in the Springs.

 Pueblo is the Front Range's affordability anchor — median home prices 40% below the national average and a cost of living 7–14% below the U.S. benchmark.
 The Historic Arkansas Riverwalk, Lake Pueblo State Park (1.8 million annual visitors), and a deeply rooted chile-and-steel identity give the city a character that's distinctly its own.
 With CS Wind's 850-job expansion and a $17M westside revitalization underway, Pueblo is betting on manufacturing and renewal while keeping its cost advantage intact.